 A week later, one and all were on the coach to London for the Rock Against Racism rally at Victoria Park and there was a feeling that something exciting was happening.
 Both bands practised hard, wrote more new songs, played for the first time at the SSA Bar in town and, on July 22nd, the Pennard Parish Hall event was repeated - this time with Wendy and her gang, The Nocturnal Pimples, on the bill, bringing the Bish contingent and the Cwmdonkin/Virgin/What To Wear contingent together.

 Mannequin got a new drummer, Neil, and over the remainder of 1978 and into '79 played something of a residency at the SSA Bar while also turning out at Circles, Old Nicks art Workshop, The Waen Wen Inn, Townhill Technical College and an unnamed pub in Llanelli.
-But by the anniversary of the first Parish Hall gig, Mannequin were no more, though they did leave behind a fantastic session of originals - recorded in a barn on Jeff Evans' dad's farm - and a handful of classic photos that speak volumes about punk in suburbia, hundreds of miles from the bright lights of London.
+But by the anniversary of the first Parish Hall gig, Mannequin were no more, though they did leave behind a fantastic session of originals - recorded in a barn on Jeff Evans' dad's farm (which they hope to release as an EP in the very near future) - and a handful of classic photos that speak volumes about punk in suburbia, hundreds of miles from the bright lights of London.

 For more info on this, see PunkHouse Records

 Neil - drums.